limehome/serverless-express-typescript-sqs/README.md

 ### Define message processing logic
 1. Go to file `/src/services/event/event.service.ts`
-2. Define in body of function `processMessage : (message: DequeuedMessage) => Promise<void>` how to process the item
+2. In the function `processMessage : (message: DequeuedMessage) => Promise<void>` of class `EventService` you can define how to process the message
-3. Or you can create also a new service for the processing and use it with dependency injection
+3. Or you can create also a seperate service for message processing and use it with dependency injection
-4. Checkout the file for more specific information
+4. Check out the file for more specific information

 ### Add a new serverless function
 1. Add a new file with the function in `src` (e.g `/src/example-function.ts`)
-2. Use an exported instance of a service here
+2. To call a service you can import an exported instance
 3. Add the serverless function to `functions` section in `serverless.yml`

 ### Change handling of unexpected errors during endpoint access